software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 ### iOS Build configuration

-React Native IDE builds your app for both Android and iOS.
+Radon IDE builds your app for both Android and iOS.
 If you have a custom build scheme configured in your project, and want to use it instead of the default one, you can specify that using `ios` object in the `configuration` section.
 The following attributes can be set within the `ios` object: